smartcontractkit/external-adapters-js/packages/sources/us-census/README.md

 ---

-## Endpoints
+## Datasets

 ### Census Variables

-The available variables _vary by endpoint_.
+The available variables _vary by dataset_.
 They are documented on the US Census website, but can be confusing.
 We highly recommend playing around with the Census APIs to understand the available variables.

 Since we currently only support ACS 5 Year and Decennial, the variables available for each API/year combination are: